 STARTING AND FINISHING THE GAME

-Decide who goes first by any convenient method.
+Decide who goes first by any method you like.

 Play proceeds in turns, each with several phases.
 When the first player finishes his turn, the player to his left takes a turn, and so on.